vanGoghhh/tp/docs/UserGuide.md

 Name of input field   | How you can use them
 ----------------------|------------------------------------
-`NAME`                | Name of candidate being added or edited.<br/>:memo: Names should contain only alphanumerical values or spaces.
+`NAME`                | Name of candidate being added or edited.<br/>:memo: *Names should contain only alphanumerical values or spaces.*
-`PHONE_NUMBER`        | Contact number of candidate or job listing being added or edited<br/>:memo: Numbers should have at least 3 digits.
+`PHONE_NUMBER`        | Contact number of candidate or job listing being added or edited<br/>:memo: *Numbers should have at least 3 digits.*
-`EMAIL`               | Contact email address of candidate or job listing being added or edited.<br/>:exclamation: This field does not check whether the email is valid!.<br/>:bulb:If you entered an erroneous email address, use the [edit can](#editing-a-candidate-edit-can) feature to correct it!
+`EMAIL`               | Contact email address of candidate or job listing being added or edited.<br/>:exclamation: *This field does not check whether the email is valid!.*<br/>:bulb:*If you entered an erroneous email address, use the* [edit can](#editing-a-candidate-edit-can) *feature to correct it!*
 `ADDRESS`             | Residential address of candidate or address of workplace for the job listing.
-`YEARS_OF_EXPERIENCE` | Years of experience of the candidate in the relevant field one applied for.<br/>:memo: You can key up to 2 decimal points.
+`YEARS_OF_EXPERIENCE` | Years of experience of the candidate in the relevant field one applied for.<br/>:memo: *You can key up to 2 decimal points.*
-`DATE_OF_APPLICATION` | Date of job application submitted.<br/>:memo: Date should be in the format of DD-MM-YY<br/>:bulb: Day and Month can be 1 or 2 digits as long as they are valid.<br/>:black_nib: If the date of application is 31 September 2021, input* `doa/31-9-21`
+`DATE_OF_APPLICATION` | Date of job application submitted.<br/>:memo: *Date should be in the format of DD-MM-YY*<br/>:bulb: *Day and Month can be 1 or 2 digits as long as they are valid.*<br/>:black_nib: *If the date of application is 31 September 2021, input* `doa/31-9-21`
-`EXPECTED_SALARY`     | If a candidate expects a certain amount of salary,  it can be specified using this field.<br/>:memo: This field only accepts whole numbers.<br/>:bulb: you can round up your figure to the next whole number!
+`EXPECTED_SALARY`     | If a candidate expects a certain amount of salary,  it can be specified using this field.<br/>:memo: *This field only accepts whole numbers.*<br/>:bulb: *You can round up your figure to the next whole number!*
-`IS_BLACKLISTED`      | You may use this to blacklist candidates that are unresponsive, have poor attitude, etc. You can use this to sort or filter candidates.<br/>:memo: This field only accepts 2 specific values: true or false.
+`IS_BLACKLISTED`      | You may use this to blacklist candidates that are unresponsive, have poor attitude, etc. You can use this to sort or filter candidates.<br/>:memo: *This field only accepts 2 specific values: true or false.*
 `PROFILE_LINK`        | URL link to candidate profile or portfolio (e.g. LinkedIn or GitHub, etc.) to provide convenience for you to refer to their profile later on.
 `JOB_TYPE`            | You can include job type tags for candidates so that it will be easier to find candidates applying for similar jobs later on.
-For example, you can tag them according to the job industry.<br/>:memo: Job type is one word, made up of alphanumerical values with no spaces.
+For example, you can tag them according to the job industry.<br/>:memo: *Job type is one word, made up of alphanumerical values with no spaces.*
-`JOB_TITLE`           | Title of a job position.<br/>:exclamation: Job titles should contain only alphanumerical values or spaces.
+`JOB_TITLE`           | Title of a job position.<br/>:exclamation: *Job titles should contain only alphanumerical values or spaces.*
 `COMPANY_NAME`        | Name of the company for the job listing you are adding or editing.
-`VACANCY`             | Vacancy of a job listing i.e. Number of available slots open for hiring.<br/>:memo: This field only accept whole numbers from 0 to 99.
+`VACANCY`             | Vacancy of a job listing i.e. Number of available slots open for hiring.<br/>:memo: *This field only accept whole numbers from 0 to 99.*
 `PRIORITY`            | Job listings may be of different urgency levels.
-For better categorisation, you may specify the priority of a job listing.<br/>:memo: This field only accepts 3 specific values: low, moderate or high.
+For better categorisation, you may specify the priority of a job listing.<br/>:memo: *This field only accepts 3 specific values: low, moderate or high.*
 `JOB_DESCRIPTION`     | You can include job description tags for job listings to specify additional description for it.
-For example, you may wish to specify restrictions on the listing such as age or gender.<br/>:memo: Job description is one word, made up of alphanumerical values with no spaces.
+For example, you may wish to specify restrictions on the listing such as age or gender.<br/>:memo: *Job description is one word, made up of alphanumerical values with no spaces.*
-`FIELD_TO_SORT`       | Input field that is exclusive for [sort can](#sorting-all-candidates-sort-can) and [sort job](#sorting-all-jobs-sort-job) commands, to specify the field that the candidate or job list is being sorted by.<br/>:exclamation: This field only takes in specific values described in the respective feature sections.
+`FIELD_TO_SORT`       | Input field that is exclusive for [sort can](#sorting-all-candidates-sort-can) and [sort job](#sorting-all-jobs-sort-job) commands, to specify the field that the candidate or job list is being sorted by.<br/>:exclamation: *This field only takes in specific values described in the respective feature sections.*
-`ORDER`               | Input field that is exclusive for [sort can](#sorting-all-candidates-sort-can) and [sort job](#sorting-all-jobs-sort-job) commands, to specify the sort order.<br/>:memo: This field only accepts 2 specific values: asc or desc.
+`ORDER`               | Input field that is exclusive for [sort can](#sorting-all-candidates-sort-can) and [sort job](#sorting-all-jobs-sort-job) commands, to specify the sort order.<br/>:memo: *This field only accepts 2 specific values: asc or desc.*
 `INDEX`               | Index number of the candidate or job displayed in the list.

 <br>